Never Miss a Chance to Do the Most Good

 Donate Now

 Every year, natural disasters destroy local economies and devastate lives.
-They cause Americans emotional damage and cost billions of dollars each year.
+They cost billions of dollars each year and cause our neighbors trauma and emotional damage.

 Earthquakes, hurricanes, tornadoes, wildfires, droughts, floods, and other major disasters pose a great threat to our country.
 We’re here to help — in any given year, The Salvation Army provides support, hope, and healing to nearly 600,000 survivors and first responders.